-- 55. In the event that a Party exercises his/her/its option to withdraw from and terminate this Settlement Agreement pursuant to Paragraph 54, then the Settlement proposed herein shall become null and void and shall have no force or effect, the Parties shall not be bound by this Settlement Agreement, and the Parties will be returned to their respective positions existing on November 10, 2022. - 56.
-If this Settlement Agreement is not approved by the Court or the Settlement Agreement is terminated or fails to become effective in accordance with the terms of this Settlement Agreement, the Parties will be restored to their respective positions in the Action existing on November 10, 2022.
+- 55. In the event that a Party exercises his/her/its option to withdraw from and terminate this Settlement Agreement pursuant to Paragraph 54, then the Settlement proposed herein shall become null and void and shall have no force or effect, the Parties shall not be bound by this Settlement Agreement, and the Parties will be returned to their respective positions existing on March 30, 2023. - 56.
+If this Settlement Agreement is not approved by the Court or the Settlement Agreement is terminated or fails to become effective in accordance with the terms of this Settlement Agreement, the Parties will be restored to their respective positions in the Action existing on March 30, 2023.
 In such event, the terms and provisions of this Settlement Agreement and the memorandum of understanding will have no further force and effect with respect to the Parties and will not be used in this Action or in any other proceeding for any purpose, and any Judgment or order entered by the Court in accordance with the terms of this Settlement Agreement will be treated as vacated. - 57.
-The procedure for and the allowance or disallowance by the Court of any application for attorneys' fees, costs, expenses, and/or reimbursement to be paid to Class Counsel, and the procedure for any payment to Class Representative, are not part of the settlement of the Released Claims as set forth in this Settlement Agreement, and are to be considered by the Court separately from the Court's consideration of the fairness, reasonableness, and adequacy of the settlement of the Released Claims as set forth in this Settlement Agreement.
-Any such separate order, finding, ruling, holding, or proceeding relating to any such applications for Attorneys' Fees and Costs and/or payment to Class Representative, or any separate appeal from any separate order, finding, ruling, holding, or proceeding relating to them or reversal or modification of them, shall not operate to terminate or cancel this Settlement Agreement or otherwise affect or delay the finality of the Final Approval Order and Final Judgment approving the Settlement.
-Notwithstanding the foregoing, Niantic may terminate the Settlement Agreement in the event the Court awards more than \$875,000 in combined costs and fees.
-The terms of this Agreement relating to the Attorneys' Fees and Costs Award and Service Awards were negotiated and agreed to by the Parties only after full agreement was reached as to all other material terms of the proposed Settlement, including, but not limited to, any terms relating to the relief to the Settlement Class.
+The procedure for and the allowance or disallowance by the Court of any application for attorneys' fees, costs, expenses, and/or reimbursement to be paid to Class Counsel, and the procedure for any payment to the class representative, are not part of the settlement of the Released Claims as set forth in the Settlement Agreement, and are to be considered by the Court separately from the Court's consideration of the fairness, reasonableness, and adequacy of the settlement of the Released Claims as set forth in the Settlement Agreement.
+Any such separate order, finding, ruling, holding, or proceeding relating to any such applications for attorneys' fees and costs and/or payment to the class representative, or any separate appeal from any separate order, finding, ruling, holding, or proceeding relating to them or reversal or modification of them, shall not operate to terminate or cancel the Settlement Agreement or otherwise affect or delay the finality of the final approval order and final judgment approving the Settlement.

+58. The terms of this Agreement relating to the Attorneys' Fees and Costs Award and Service Awards were negotiated and agreed to by the Parties only after full agreement was reached as to all other material terms of the proposed Settlement, including, but not limited to, any terms relating to the relief to the Settlement Class.